Static HTML sites with Markdown and Metalsmith

 However, being a markup language, HTML is hard to read for humans.

-MobileGap – the list of open source mobile applications
+MobileGap – the list of open-source mobile applications

-MobileGap is a simple web application we have created to maintain the list of open source mobile app projects.
-The first version of mobilegap.net was quickly put together by using existing WordPress template we had lying around.
+The first version of mobilegap.net site was quickly put together by using an existing WordPress template we had lying around.

-But, as the number of developers asking to add their open source applications to the list grew, we decided to open source the content creation of this website.
-The good option for such setup was to maintain website content in Markdown language, generate HTML markup from it and move generated HTML files to be served by the web server.
+The good option for such a setup was to maintain website content in a Markdown language, generate HTML markup from it, and move generated HTML files to be served by the web server.
 Markdown pages should be hosted on a publically accessible repository like GitHub.

 How did we set it up?